You are currently viewing Obsessive-Compulsive Disorder (OCD) – Causes & Treatments

 3. Combination Therapy

-• When to Consider: For individuals who do not fully respond to CBT alone or medication alone, a combination of CBT and medication is often recommended.
+• When to Consider: Some people do not improve enough with CBT alone or medication alone.
+In these cases, using both CBT and medication together is often best.

-• Benefits: Combining CBT with medication can be more effective than either treatment alone, addressing both the behavioral and neurochemical aspects of OCD.
+• Benefits: Combining CBT with medication can be more effective than using either alone.
+This approach targets both behavior patterns and brain chemistry linked to OCD.

 4. Advanced Therapies